trappar/AliceGenerator/doc/usage.md

 ### Customizing Reference Naming Strategy

-`setReferenceNamer` - allows you to specify a custom class for handling reference names.
+`setReferenceNamer( ReferenceNamerInterface $referenceNamer )` - allows you to specify a custom class for handling reference names.

 There are two ReferenceNamer classes included in this library: